Information for students – COVID-19

 I have test positive for SARS-Cov2 / I am under mandatory quarantine.
 What should I do?

-If you have test positive for SARS CoV-2 or are put under mandatory quarantine, inform your faculty's Student Office of this fact by telephone or email (via a form), eventual and a head of your dormitory.
+If you have test positive for SARS CoV-2 or are put under mandatory quarantine, we recommend to inform your faculty's Student Office of this fact by telephone or email, eventual and a head of your dormitory.
 In the event of specific extraordinary situations related to the Covid-19 disease, UWB will proceed in line with instructions from the Regional Public Health Authority and will follow all current extraordinary measures adopted for the particular territory by the appropriate Regional Public Health Authority or any nationwide measures enacted by the Ministry of Health of the Czech Republic.
 Information on any measures applicable to the entire university shall be distributed by email and made public on the UWB website.

 I stay in a dorm, are there any restrictions?

 Upon arrival at the student accommodation facility, students must provide proof of vaccination/recovery or take a self-test on site and then every 7 days (this does not apply to those who have been vaccinated or provably recovered from Covid-19).

 I have recently visited a foreign country.
 What should I do?

 If you suspect you are infected, contact your GP or the Regional Public Health Authority of the Pilsen Region.